Horse Riding Stretches and Flexibility Exercises

 Horse riding stretching exercises to improve your performance and do away with horse riding injuries for good.

-There is the Steeplechase, which is a distance race over varied terrain that typically requires the rider to manoeuvre the animal over obstacles such as fences, ditches, hedges and walls while covering a distance of 3 to 4 miles.
+There are different types of horse racing: Flat racing is well known and involves light weight jockey; Steeplechase is a distance race over varied terrain and obstacle such as fences, ditches, hedges and wall while covering about 3 to 4 miles.

 Horseback riding actively engages several of the body’s muscle groups with significant background work from the joints and tendons that they are attached to.
 The hip flexors are a group of muscles that help to provide free range of motion allowing the body to bend in to the hips, and the hips to be pulled in towards the torso.
 A sit-up is a good example of the hip flexors at work and these are used when riding to hold the trunk of the body in a vertical position and prevent you from shifting back behind the line of gravity.